guilhermeorcezi/gitrepo-javascript/README.md

 ## Getting started

 ### Instalação - Backend
-To run the application set the command bellow and then click on the localhost/port at the terminal to open it on the browser (ex: http://localhost:8080/)
+To run the application set the commands bellow.
+First of all, "yarn" to get all the app' dependencies and "yarn dev" - then click on the localhost/port at the terminal to open it on the browser (ex: http://localhost:8080/)
 ```
-yarn dev
+yarn //  to get all the app'dependencies
+yarn dev //  click on the localhost/port at the terminal to open it on the browser (ex: http://localhost:8080/)
 ```